yabinmeng/springbootcass-advanced/README.md

 # Overivew
 This repository is **The second scenario of** a seriers of code templates(examples) to demonstrate how to use java Spring framework for data access (insert/update/delete/read) with Cassandra NoSQL database.
 This series contains the following scenarios:

-[Scenario 1]:  Use *Spring Boot* and *Spring Data for Cassandra* for basic CRUD operations (single-column primary key) on simple data types (text, int, etc.) through Rest APIs: https://github.com/yabinmeng/springbootcass-basic
+[Scenario 1]:  Use *Spring Boot* and *Spring Data for Cassandra* (CassandraRepository) for basic CRUD operations (single-column primary key) on simple data types (text, int, etc.) through Rest APIs: https://github.com/yabinmeng/springbootcass-basic

    For this scenario, there is NO special configuration for Cassandra such as user authentication or client-to-server SSL/TLS encyption, etc.